reinierkof/magik-company/README.md

 (setq magik-company-show-params-annotation nil/t)
 ```

-### Variable annotations
+### Variable/Object annotations

+When a variable/object is being shown as a candidate, the following information will be shown:

+- (Y) if the candidate is a yasnippet.
-Shows the origin package if available.
+- <package_name> the origin package of the global if available.

 ### Objects

 All loaded in exemplars will be available as objects.
+All yassnippets will be seen as objects.

 ### Slots